Cuprate/cuprate/storage/cuprate-blockchain/README.md

 The reader threads are managed by [`rayon`](https://docs.rs/rayon).

-For an example of where multiple reader threads are used: given a request that asks if any key-image within a set already exists, `cuprate_blockchain` will [split that work between the threads with `rayon`](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/read.rs#L490-L503).
+For an example of where multiple reader threads are used: given a request that asks if any key-image within a set already exists, `cuprate_database` will [split that work between the threads with `rayon`](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/read.rs#L490-L503).

 ### 5.5 Shutdown
 Once the read/write handles are `Drop`ed, the backing thread(pool) will gracefully exit, automatically.